komumoru/factions/README.md

 <img alt="Factions Mod Icon" src="src/main/resources/assets/factions/icon.png">

+<p style="color:red;">### **YOU ARE ON THE FORK MADE BY ARONA74**

+This fork was made to provide lastest features and bug fixes of Factions Mod to MC 1.20.1 version.

+Features NOT included:
+- Translations
+- GUI
+- Prevent Explosions in claims

+No support will be provided by original Factions Mod dev team, this fork is provided as is.

+&nbsp;</p>

 # Factions Mod

 Highly customizable, lightweight and elegant factions mod for the [Fabric loader][fabric] in Minecraft 1.20.1